 And then, somewhere around One False Move (1998) things began to change.
 Myron got a place of his own (at the ripe old age of thirty-four), and started what looked like a serious relationship, while the next year’s The Final Detail (1999) dialed down the humour and action even more, focussing more on characters and decidedly more adult relationships.

-But even that couldn't prepare us for Darkest Hour (2000), a gamechanger in so many ways.
+But even that couldn’t prepare us for Darkest Hour (2000), a gamechanger in so many ways.
 If the previous books had dipped a toe into the waters of the past, this one dived in head first, and submerged itself in the deep, dark waters of family, relationships and the tangled lies and broken memories that shape us all.
-At the time it seemed like the final book in the series, because the next novel from Coben, Tell No One, was a Myron-free standalone thriller that began a long string of surprisingly domesticated suburban noir one-offs (full of lost children, missing parents, straying spouses and lies, lies, lies) that have sold in the kajillions (Promise Me, Fool Me Once, Hold Tight, etc.).
+At the time it seemed like the final book in the series, because the next novel from Coben, Tell No One, was a Myron-free standalone thriller that began a long string of surprisingly domesticated suburban noir one-offs (full of lost children, missing parents, straying spouses and, yes, the the deep, dark waters of family, relationships and the tangled lies and broken memories that shape us al) that have sold in the kajillions (Promise Me, Fool Me Once, Hold Tight, etc.).

-But somehow, every few years, Coben brings Myron back, and so the series has progressed, in fits and starts.
-Myron's moved on and semi-settled down, and facing up to his responsibilites and obligations.
+Still, every few years, Coben brings Myron back, and so the series has progressed, in fits and starts.
+Myron’s moved on and semi-settled down, and is facing up to his responsibilities and obligations.
 And occasionally his own mortality.
-But hey, that doesn't stop the big-hearted doofus (and Win) from leaping into action to defend his friends and family (and clients), no matter the cost.
+But hey, that doesn’t stop the big-hearted doofus (and Win) from leaping into action to defend his friends and family (and clients), no matter the cost.